nhorton04/git-interview-baseline/README.md

 We started on `master` and then checked out our `new-feature` branch with `git checkout new-feature`, thereby moving into that timeline.

-## Objective 3: Create commits within a branch
+## 3: Create commits within a branch

 Let's make a commit in this `new-feature` and get the feature started by making a new file, `new-feature-file` to represent the code for the new feature.